Telecommunications Terms. A Glossary for Telecommunications Terms and Acronyms.

 Wireless high-speed internet access through a portable modem, telephone or other device.

 A telecommunications network is a collection of terminals, links and nodes which connect together to enable telecommunication between users of the terminals.
 Networks may use circuit switching or message switching.
-Each terminal in a network must have a unique address so messages or connections can be routed to the correct.
+Each terminal in a network must have a unique address so messages or connections can be routed to the correct one.

 A network operations center (or NOC, pronounced "knock") is one or more locations from which control is exercised over a computer, television broadcast or telecommunications network.